What's the difference between market order and limit order? Watch our video to find out.

 It will be placed at the current market price of the stock.
 This is typically somewhere between the bid and ask of a stock.
 However, when you place a market order, you are asking to be matched up with a seller, and get filled immediately.

 You may not get the price you were expecting for the stock, especially if the stock is moving quickly.
-Pay close attention to the bid price (limit order buyers) as well as the ask price (limit order sellers).
+Pay close attention to the bid price (limit order buyers) as well as the ask price (limit order sellers) (register for our free stock trading courses and you'll learn how to read the stock market).

 A limit order allows you as the buyer to set the purchase price.
 The same is true if you are a seller, setting the selling price.
 If the market doesn’t reach your limit order price, it won’t fill and will remain open until you cancel it.